Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Werribee South has 14 operational public transport stops, all serving buses.
-These stops are covered by one route in total, offering 226 weekly passenger trips combined.
-The area's transport accessibility is rated as moderate, with residents usually located 529 meters from the nearest stop.
-Most residents commute outwards daily due to its residential nature.
-Cars remain the primary mode of transportation at 86%, while walking accounts for 8%.
-On average, there are 1.5 vehicles per dwelling, higher than the regional norm.
+These stops are covered by one route, offering a total of 226 weekly passenger trips.
+Transport access is rated moderate, with residents located an average of 529 meters from the nearest stop.
+The area is predominantly residential, with outward commuting being common.
+Cars are the primary mode of transport at 86%, while walking accounts for 8%.
+On average, there are 1.5 vehicles per dwelling, exceeding the regional norm.

-According to the 2021 Census, 23.8% of residents work from home, which might be influenced by COVID-19 conditions.
-The service frequency averages 32 trips per day across all routes, equating to roughly 16 weekly trips per individual stop.
+According to the 2021 Census, 23.8% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 32 trips per day, equating to around 16 weekly trips per stop.

 Frequently Asked Questions - Transport